0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 **What does this bill do?**

-In summary, the bill prohibits firearms and "unfinished frames and receivers" that are not serialized by a dealer, manufacturer, or importer and provides requirements on how a dealer, manufacturer, or importer can serialize such items if they aren't already serialized.
+In summary, the bill prohibits firearms and "unfinished frames and receivers" that are not serialized by a dealer, manufacturer, or importer and provides requirements on how a dealer, manufacturer, or importer can serialize such items to make them legal.

 **When does this bill take effect?**